daiwik-project/machine-learning-capstone-project-2025/README.md

 In this chapter, you've stepped into the **Model Experimentation Workbench**!
 You've learned how to streamline the process of building and evaluating machine learning models using `Pipelines`, how to quantify their performance with `R²` and `MAE`, and how to fine-tune them for optimal results using `RandomizedSearchCV` with appropriate `TimeSeriesSplit` cross-validation.
 This robust setup allows us to systematically test various algorithms and their configurations to find the best one for our cinema audience forecasting.

 With our best models identified and tuned, we're now ready for the final, crucial step: using them to make predictions into the future, iterating as new data becomes available.
-This is what we'll explore in the next exciting chapter: [Chapter 5: Iterative Forecasting Engine](05_iterative_forecasting_engine_.md).
+This is what we'll explore in the next exciting chapter: [Chapter 6: Recursive Forecasting Engine](#chapter6).

 ---

+<div style="page-break-before: always;"></div>